oveddan/blog/README.md

 # Dan Oved's Blog

-This is the repository for the content of my blog, hosted at http://oveddan.github.io/blog.
+This is the repository for the content of my blog, hosted at http://danioved.com/blog.
-It uses [Hugo](https://gohugo.io/) to generate a static site which is hosted by [Github Pages.](https://pages.github.com/)
+It uses [Hugo](https://gohugo.io/) to generate a static site which is hosted by [Netlify.](https://pages.github.com/)

 ## Creating/Editing Content